couchbasecloud/terraform-provider-couchbase-capella/README.md

 }
 ```

-The environment variables by uisng the following notation:
+Set the environment variables by using the following notation:
 ```terraform
 resource "capella_project" "example" {
   organization_id = var.organization_id